 Introduction

 Annual chrysanthemum (Chrysanthemum coronarium L.) is one of the popular commercial flowers which is grown in various parts of India.
-It is used both as cut and loose flowers.
+It is used both as cut and loose flowers (You got this information from somewhere, it needs to be cited.
+You got this from somewhere, it needs to be cited.).
 As cut flower, it is used as a filler during preparation of bouquet along with other flowers.
 Besides, it is also used in the vase for table arrangement.
 As loose flower it is used alone or in combination with marigold and other flowers for making garlands as well as for religious offerings.
 Although this flower is extensively used in the state of Odisha as loose flower and its popularity is next to marigold, it is mostly used as a garden plant in beds and borders.
 Its commercial cultivation has not yet been started because of unavailability of suitable horticultural practices to the flower growers of the state.

-Among different crop management practices to increase production and quality of various annual flowers including annual chrysanthemum, cultural manipulation of growth and flowering throughproper planting density assumes greater significance.
-Spacing or planting density influences, plant growth and yield of flowers in terms of number, size and weight through modifying the microclimate at the close vicinity of the plants exerting a considerable influence on the performance of the crop.
+Among different crop management practices to increase production and quality of various annual flowers including annual chrysanthemum, cultural manipulation of growth and flowering throughproper planting density assumes greater significance (Citation).
+Spacing or planting density influences, plant growth and yield of flowers in terms of number, size and weight through modifying the microclimate at the close vicinity of the plants exerting a considerable influence on the performance of the crop (citation).
 Hence, in the present investigation an attempt was made to determine the influence of different planting densities on growth and yield of flowers in annual chrysanthemum and to find out the optimum spacing for maximization of production of quality flowers.

 Materials and methods

-The present investigation to study effect of Pinching on growth and flowering of Annual Chrysanthemum (Chrysanthemum coronarium) was carried out in form of a field trial at the Agricultural Research Station,Institute of Agricultural Sciences, Siksha ‘O’ Anusandhan (Deemed to be University), Bhubaneswar during 2019-20.The experiment was conducted following Factorial Randomized Block Design consisting of two factors viz., spacing and pinching as treatments.
+The present investigation to study effect of Pinching on growth and flowering of Annual Chrysanthemum (Chrysanthemum coronarium) was carried out in form of a field trial at the Agricultural Research Station,Institute of Agricultural Sciences, Siksha ‘O’ Anusandhan (Deemed to be University) Enter the geographic location of the place (coordinates), Bhubaneswar during 2019-20.The experiment was conducted following Factorial Randomized Block Design consisting of two factors viz., spacing and pinching as treatments.
 In this study four levels of spacing viz., S1 (30 cm X 30 cm), S2 (40 cm X 30 cm), S3 (60 cm X 40 cm) & S4 (60 cm X 60 cm) as main plot treatments and three levels of pinching viz., P0 (No pinching), P1 (Single pinching i.e. 30 days after transplanting) & P2 (Double pinching i.e. 30 and 45 days after transplanting) as sub plot treatments under each main plot treatment were included which were replicated thrice.
 Observations on various growth and flowering parameters such as plant spread (North-South), number of primary branches and individual flower weight were recorded after two and three months of transplanting.
 Besides, other flowering components and flower characters such as days taken for 50 % flowering, weight of flowers per plant and weight of flowers per plot were also recorded under various treatments.
 Yield of flowers per hectare was computed from the per plot (8.64 m2 area) yield data.
 All the data concerning various growth parameters, flowering components and flower characters were analyzed statistically.
 The treatment effects were tested by ‘F’ test at 5 % level of significance.
 The critical difference at 5 % level was calculated for comparing treatment means.

 Results and Discussion